 remembrances of the Lords of Lynn ...

-Once part of the toll booth entering Dalry from across the Caaf Water,
+Once part of a toll booth entering Dalry from Lynn Bridge,

-this planter now sits on a brick sidewalk just a short walk from the Glen.
+this planter now sits on the sidewalk just a short walk from the Glen.

-Even as a toll booth, however, it was made long after the Lords of Lynn had
+Even as a toll booth, however, it was made centuries after the Lords of Lynn had